Right to Build

 - £175 as an annual fee to remain on the Register (Part 1 only)

 The entry fee of £200 is payable within 28 days of an applicant being notified that their application to the Right to Build Register has been successful.
 If payment is not made within 28 days of confirmation of entry, the individual will be removed from the register.
-Details of the payment method will be provided when entry to the register is confirmed.
-Where an application is from an association of individuals, each member of the association must pay the relevant fee.

 All individuals (or associations of individuals) held on the register will be required to pay an annual fee to remain on the register, irrespective of whether any entry fee was charged to them initially.
 The annual fee must be paid by the date which is one year after confirmation of entry to the register, and each year thereafter.
 If an individual (or association of individuals) fails to pay the annual fee required to remain on the register, their entry will be removed from the register.
 Each member of an association is required to pay the relevant fee.